pulsar-edit/pulsar/packages/symbol-provider-tree-sitter/README.md

 ## Tags queries

 This provider expects for a grammar to have specified a tags query in its grammar definition file.
 All the built-in Tree-sitter grammars will have such a file.
-If you’re using a third-party Tree-sitter grammar that hasn’t defined one, file an issue on Pulsar and we’ll see what we can do.
+If you’re using a third-party Tree-sitter grammar that hasn’t defined one, file an issue on Lumine and we’ll see what we can do.

 If you’re writing your own grammar, or contributing a `tags.scm` to a grammar without one, keep reading.